lambdaloop/checkerboard/README.md

 I could not find any libraries to find checkerboards robustly in Python, except for OpenCV.
 However, OpenCV's checkerboard tends to fail when the checkerboard is somewhat blurred or rotated.

+Hence, this library was born.
+It may be slightly slower than OpenCV, but it will *find* that checkerboard.

 ## References

 The implementation of checkerboard detection is mainly based on [libcbdetect](http://www.cvlibs.net/software/libcbdetect/)